VonHeikemen/lsp-zero-docs/content/v4.x/introduction.md

 :::

-### What is known for

-Most people use lsp-zero to help them configure [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) and [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
-If you opt-in, you can have lsp-zero do some of the configuration steps you don't want to deal with.

-Of course you could also setup everything yourself and ignore lsp-zero.
-That's always an option worth considering.

 ## How to get started?

-If you are new to neovim and you don't have a configuration file (`init.lua`) follow this [step by step tutorial](/tutorial).
+If you are new to neovim and you don't have a configuration file (`init.lua`) follow this [step by step tutorial](./tutorial).

-If you know how to configure neovim go to the [Getting started section](/getting-started).
+If you know how to configure neovim go to the [Getting started section](./getting-started).